Class 7

 Answer:

-HBSE 7th Class Geography Inside Our Earth Important Questions and Answers
+HBSE 7th Class Geography Human Environment: Settlement, Transport and Communication Important Questions and Answers

 Very Short Answer Type Questions